 The 2019 Irish jobs market has kicked off with a bang and it is definitely a really exciting time to be a candidate on the jobs market.
 Competition between leading employers is heating up and with the flood of interest in the Ireland post Brexit, the battle for talent is well and truly on.
 For strong and experienced candidates this means opportunity, new horizons and a wealth of choice on the Irish jobs market.
 But before you take the leap of faith and head on out to market job seeking bear some of the following advice in mind.

 Anyone who lives or works in Ireland’s capital city will know that Dublin has that typically Irish ability to look like a city but act like a village.
 The same faces pop up everywhere and you never know when you’ll be next rubbing shoulders with an ex-colleague or manager at the water cooler.
 While Dublin’s Finance Industry has massive global reach, it’s still a relatively small space so putting your best foot forward when job seeking and protecting your professional reputation is paramount!

 Below are some tips for those of you who may not be as familiar with how hiring processes works or how you should carry yourself throughout them.
-This is advice I’d give any candidate, friend, family member and even myself if I was actively looking for a new job in 2017.
 These are simply insights and tips to protect your professional profile in a relatively small market.

 Map your market

 Put some time into researching how you’re going to approach the jobs market

 - What jobs you’re interested in

 - Which recruiter you’d like to partner with